t-fitz/mendix-dnbSimpleReactWidget/README.md

 # Mendix Simple React Widget - Hello World

-A simple Mendix 7 widget using React and Webpack (based on the MendixLabs [Range Slider](https://github.com/mendixlabs/range-slider) widget.
+A simple Mendix 7 widget using React and Webpack (based on the MendixLabs [Range Slider](https://github.com/mendixlabs/range-slider) widget).

 ## Features
 * Simple widget containing a single React component that takes a string.